pwintz/pwintz.github.io/_writing-tips/format-text-in-equations.md

 excerpt:
 # permalink:
 tags: typesetting, notation
+source: Nicholas J. Higham in "Handbook of Writing for the Mathematical Sciences", p.
+32.
 ---
 When writing a mathematical equation that contains a word or other string of characters that is a unified block, place those characters inside a `\text{...}` macro.